l1n-dev/PC-Shredder-3000/README.md

 Minimum System Requirements:

-Windows XP (Untested) or later / Linux Kernel 3.0 and above
+Windows XP (Untested) or later / Any Linux Version it doesn't matter

-Recommemded System Specs:

-Windows 7 or later / Linux Kernel 5.0 and above

 (Note for Windows 10 and above: Disable Windows Defender because it causes lots of issues with this script.
 I am currently wotking on a fix.)